arikast/springsandwich/README.md

 }
 ```

-Apply it do your controller as an annotation either at the class or the method (or both):
+Apply it to your controller as an annotation either at the class or the method (or both):

 ```
 @Before( @BeforeElement(RestrictByRole.class))